 audit_...trace_id: a short correlation id for linking related

-shiny_session list is attached to every event to correlate
+shiny_session list is attached to every event so you can

 jsonlite::toJSON():